 - Round crop leaf: Light oak colored 42" round table made of solid and composite woods.
 It's about $140 from Quill (29.5"H x 42"L x 42"D).

-- Mid-century velvet upholstered dining chair: This West Elm dining chair (20.5"W x 24.5"D x 32.5"H) is available in dove gray, lagoon and wasabi colors.
-The design features metal legs in an oil-rubbed bronze finish (around $250).
+- Mid-century high-back upholstered dining chair: This West Elm dining chair (19.7"W x 25"D x 41.3"H) is available in varying shades of linen, chenille, and velvet.
+The design features metal legs (around $250).
 The chairs add elegance and are ideal for a smaller dining area.

 - Parsons chair: Walmart offers this beige tufted dining chair (19"W x 25"D x 40"H, 19.75"seat height) is an economical and stylish choice (around $80).
 It doesn't take up a great deal of space since it is armless and sleek in design.